cul-it/ecommons-doi/README.md

 - 'python mint-datacite-api.py -f yourfilename -s prod'

 Output is a .csv file with the name of your file appended with "_update" that will have the new dois in it.

+Note, 2 variants are available: mint-draft-datacite-api.py will mint DOIs in the "draft" status (rather than public).
+And updateDOI-datacite-api.py allows you to add a URL to a known DOI, and then publish changes (nb: this is not as well tested as the main script).